-We have a bus/boat service for clients for all of our kayaking trips.
-Add $30 return from Nelson ($15 one way) or free from Motueka.
+We have a FREE bus service for clients on all of our kayaking trips from Nelson, Motueka or Marahau.

-We pick up from most accommodation in Nelson and Tahuna.
-Motueka pick-ups are around 8am.
+We pick up from most accommodation in Nelson and Tahuna from 7am onwards.
+Motueka pick-ups are around 8:30am.
 If you are staying with friends and family please contact us for the specific pick up time or consult the timetable document below.
-The bus/boat leaves Kaiteriteri at 4.30pm each evening, and you can expect to be back in Nelson by 5:30pm.
+The bus leaves Kaiteriteri at 4.30pm each evening, and you can expect to be back in Nelson by 5:30pm.

 Bus Timetable and Maps

 These PDF documents list accommodation providers from Nelson to Motueka and their closest bus pick up points.
 The included maps show the exact location of the bus pick up points.

 Leave Nelson via Wakatu Drive and you will arrive at the lights at the bottom of Queen Street in Richmond.
 Go straight ahead to the Richmond traffic roundabout (traffic circle), and take the right-hand exit -> Highway 60.

 Drive about 40 kms (25 miles), and you will drive into High Street at Motueka.